WORDS & IMAGES: Freweyni Asress

 And if you’re a person of color reading this, please join us in the conversation!

-OL: What would your message be to members of this community?
+FA: What would your message be to members of this community?

 CC: If you can’t draw the line between environmental racism, gentrification, and the zero waste movement on your own, do your research, listen, and then listen some more.